conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 The dataset on which these experiments have been run is composed as follows and has been named D3:

 - **Art**: A thematic set of claims about 300k artwork entities in Wikidata (i.e., painting, manuscripts, books).
 This corresponds to about 10% of all artwork entities currently present inside Wikidata.
-- **Random**: after considerable deliberation, we concluded that adding some kind of entropy to the dataset would make it more representative.
-This dataset contains the claims of 300k Wikidata random entities.
-- **Dummy**: a selection of dummy statements regarding the artwork attributions (represented by the property `wdt:P50` and `wdt:P170` and including from 1 to 4 authors in each claim and the source of the claim) and artworks locations (represented by the property `wdt:P276`, including 1 possible location, time constraints and source) has been created.
-Those new statements contain dummy arbitrary information ranked as deprecated and therefore non-asserted to represent alternative or historical claims to those contained in Art dataset.
-This design choice was made to increase the number of conjectural statements in the final dataset.

-**Art** and **Random** datasets have been collected via [Wikidata API](https://www.wikidata.org/wiki/Wikidata:REST_API) in JSON format.
-Entities have been selected from Wikidata SPARQL endpoint with the following queries:
+Scipts are available at `data_acquisition/art_statements`.

 ```
 # Artworks